 Midday and Tyneham car park is already packed.
 Another section of the Jurassic ticked off or recce’d for another pass.
 Hopefully there’ll be a chance to do the 6km from Kimmeridge to Chapmans Pool before we roll up for the winter.
 That will leave the two points of St Adhelms and Durlstone for the next caaalm day.

 What air pressure does a typical packraft run?
+1 psi, 1.5, 2.5?
+Answer at the bottom of the page.

 Air bagging.
 Air bagging.
 Oh isn’t it wild?

+Most inflatable devices come with an air pressure rating at which they perform best, including inflatable kayaks which run from 2psi/0.14bar up to 10psi/0.7bar in drop stitch.
 On the cheapest vinyl Intex or Sevylor dinghies, as well as slackrafts there won’t be a number, instead you get a ‘stretch gauge‘ (left).
 With a Sevy you keep pumping until a sliding black tab settles between A and B; your squishy slackraft is probably now at less than 1psi but is good to go.
 Add a bit more air to try and make it feel less of a water sofa and the thing will burst a seam.
 It may do that anyway if you give it a week or two or look at it too long.

 Right from the start packrafts never had air pressure ratings.
 You just aired it up with a flimsy nylon airbag (above) until you couldn’t get any more in.
 The airbag idea was surprisingly effective once you got the knack, and the bag weighed next to nothing.
 You then unscrewed it without trying to lose any air, quickly screwed on the cap, then topped off by mouth via the separate twist lock elbow valve (left) with all you had in your lungs.
 The more you blew the firmer you boat became – and that definitely made a difference to response on the water.
 It helped if you didn’t smoke and played lead trumpet in the local jazz band.

+Once on the water all inflatable boats cool down and the hard-won air pressure inside drops a bit so you have to top it up again to get the boat firm.
 What was the air pressure?
 As much as possible but what did it matter as you couldn’t overdo it with your lungs.
 Stronger lunged paddlers and opera singers paddled firmer boats.
 And anyway, such very low pressure would be difficult to measure with a normal handheld manometer.

 These days most packrafts use simple and effective one-way Boston-type valves (left) which screw off for a wide open ‘fast inflation’ port for airbagging, but have a one-way valve built into the cap for topping up, just like a car tyre.
 What goes in, stays in so you can build up pressure and get the boat good and firm.
 No more crumby twist-locks and undignified topping up by mouth.